Esri/mapbook-android/mapbook-app/README.md

 // Sets the location of the callout by specifying a Point in map coordinates.
-// This is the Point the callout leader points to. mCallout.setLocation(resultPoint);
+// This is the Point the callout leader points to.

+mCallout.setLocation(resultPoint);

-//The calloutContent is a View you construct
+//The customView is a View you construct
+// using your own version of "buildContentView()"

-View calloutContent = customizedContent();
+View customView = buildContentView();
-mCallout.setContent(calloutContent);
+mCallout.setContent(customView);

 // Animate the display, but don't recenter the MapView when Callout is shown. mCallout.setShowOptions(new Callout.ShowOptions(true,false,false));